BDI-pathogens/phyloscanner/README.md

                         11-310, 21-320.
   -AW AUTO_WINDOW_PARAMS, --auto-window-params AUTO_WINDOW_PARAMS
                         Used to specify 2, 3 or 4 comma-separated integers
+                        controlling the automatic creation of regular windows.
-                        controlling automatic window finding.
-The integer is the width you want windows to be, weighting each column in the alignment of bam file references (plus any extra references included) by its non-gap fraction.
-The second is the overlap between the end of one window and the start of the next (which can be negative).
+                        The first integer is the width you want windows to be, weighting each column in the alignment of bam file references (plus any extra references included) by its non-gap fraction (so that windows become wider to accommodate insertions).
+The second is the overlap between the end of one window and the start of the next (which can be negative, implying unused space in between windows).
 The optional third integer is the start position for the first window (by default, 1).
                         The optional fourth integer is the end position for the last window (by default, windows will continue up to the end of the alignment of references).
+  -E EXPLORE_WINDOW_WIDTHS, --explore-window-widths EXPLORE_WINDOW_WIDTHS
+                        Use this option to explore how the number of unique reads found in each bam file in each window, all along the genome, depends on the window width.
+After this option specify a comma-separated list of integers.
+The first integer is the starting point for stepping along the genome, in case you're not interested in the very beginning.
+The second integer is the width spanned by two neighbouring windows; this sets the overlap for each window width though the equation (width of two windows) = 2x(window width) - (overlap between windows), with negative overlap understood to mean space between the end of one window and the start of the next.
+Subsequent integers are window widths to try.
+For example, if you specified
+                        1000,301,101,151,201 we would count the number of unique reads in windows 1000-1100, 1200-1300,
+                        1400-1500, ... and in 1000-1150, 1150-1300, 1300-1450
+                        ... and in 1000-1200, 1100-1300, 1200-1400, ... where
+                        the dots denote continuation to the end of the genome.
+                        (Note that both end coordinates of the window are included, hence why 1000-1100 has width 101.)
+Output is written to the file specified with the --explore- window-width-file option.
+  -EF EXPLORE_WINDOW_WIDTH_FILE, --explore-window-width-file EXPLORE_WINDOW_WIDTH_FILE
+                        Used to specify an output file for window width data, when the --explore-window-widths option is used.
+                        Output is in in csv format.

+Options we particularly recommend:
   -A ALIGNMENT_OF_OTHER_REFS, --alignment-of-other-refs ALIGNMENT_OF_OTHER_REFS
-                        An alignment of any reference sequences (which need not be those used to produce the bam files) to be cut into the same windows as the bam files and included in the alignment of reads (e.g. to help root trees).
+                        Used to specify an alignment of reference sequences (which need not be those used to produce the bam files) that will be cut into the same windows as the bam files and included in the alignment of reads, for comparison.
+This is required if phyloscanner is to analyse the trees it produces.
-  -AO, --align-refs-only
-                        Align the references in the bam files (plus any extras specified with -A) then quit without parsing the reads.
+  -RR REF_FOR_ROOTING, --ref-for-rooting REF_FOR_ROOTING
+                        Used to name a reference sequence, which must be present in the file you specify with -A, to be an outgroup in each tree.
+This is required if phyloscanner is to analyse the trees it produces.
+  -2 PAIRWISE_ALIGN_TO, --pairwise-align-to PAIRWISE_ALIGN_TO
+                        By default, phyloscanner figures out where
+                        corresponding windows are in different bam files by creating a multiple sequence alignment containing all of the mapping references used to create the bam files (plus any extra references included with -A), and window coordinates are intepreted with respect to this alignment.
+However using this option, the mapping references used to create the bam files are each separately pairwise aligned to one of the extra references included with -A, and window coordinates are interpreted with respect to this reference.

+Options intended to minimise the impact of poor quality reads:
+  -I, --discard-improper-pairs
+                        For paired-read data, discard all reads that are improperly paired: in the wrong orientation, or one mate unmapped, or too far apart (as flagged at the time of mapping).
+  -Q1 QUALITY_TRIM_ENDS, --quality-trim-ends QUALITY_TRIM_ENDS
+                        Each end of the read is trimmed inwards until a base of this quality is met.
+  -Q2 MIN_INTERNAL_QUALITY, --min-internal-quality MIN_INTERNAL_QUALITY
+                        Discard reads containing more than one base of a quality below this parameter.
+(If used in conjuction with the --quality-trim-ends option, the trimming of the ends is done first.)
+  -MC MIN_READ_COUNT, --min-read-count MIN_READ_COUNT
+                        Reads with a count less than this value (after merging, if merging is being done) are discarded.
+The default value of 1 means all reads are kept.
+You may want to discard rare reads to protect against sequencing error and/or low-level contamination.
+                        Retaining fewer reads will also speed up all subsequent processing and analysis of the reads.

+Other assorted options:
+  -AR, --allow-read-repeats
+                        Some background first: by default, if a read with the same name is found to span each of a series of consecutive, overlapping windows, it is only used in the first window.
+'Consecutive' means next to each other in the order you specified.
+For example, if you specified windows 10-20, 15-25, 20-30 and 31-40, and there was a read that spanned all four windows (i.e. it started at or before position 10 and ended at or after position 40), it would be used in window 10-20, not used in 15-25 because it spanned the last window, not used in 20-30 because it spanned the last window (even though it was skipped there), and used in 31-40 because this window does not overlap with the last one.
+This default behaviour allows windows to overlap yet contain independent read data, which is good because overlapping windows means more windows can be fit into the same space.
+With paired read data, mates in a pair have the same name; the default behaviour without the --merge-paired-reads option is to use at most one of the two mates (in consecutive overlapping windows and in the same window), and the default behaviour with the --merge-paired-reads option is to merge mates into a single read, using this merged read only the first time it is encountered in consecutive overlapping windows.
+Using this option, --allow-read-
+                        repeats, when reads are encountered again in overlapping windows they will be used again, not skipped.
+This means neighbouring overlapping windows
+                        can no longer be considered independent.
   -C CONTAMINANT_COUNT_RATIO, --contaminant-count-ratio CONTAMINANT_COUNT_RATIO
-                        Used to specify a numerical value which is interpreted the following way: if a sequence is found exactly duplicated between any two bam files, and is more common in one than the other by a factor at least equal to this value, the rarer sequence is diagnosed as contamination.
-It does not go into the tree, and instead goes into a contaminant read fasta file.
+                        Used to specify a numerical value which is interpreted in the following 'way: if a sequence is found exactly duplicated between any two bam files, 'and is more common in one than the other by a factor at least equal to this 'value, the rarer sequence is diagnosed as contamination.
+It does not go into ' the tree, and instead goes into a contaminant read fasta file.
   -CD CONTAMINANT_READ_DIR, --contaminant-read-dir CONTAMINANT_READ_DIR
                         A directory containing the contaminant read fasta